ittayd/hll-hive-udf/README.markdown

 Relies on Clearspring's [stream-lib](https://github.com/clearspring/stream-lib) for implementation of the relevant algorithms.

-See the [Wiki](https://github.com/junkumar/hive-udf/wiki) for usage instructions.
+See the original project's [Wiki](https://github.com/mlnick/hive-udf/wiki) for usage instructions.